geoscixyz/em/content/geophysical_surveys/ztem/data.rst

         Real and imaginary components of tipper data for a conductive block in a halfspace.

-.. todo:: explain that data are zero over a halfspace/1D earth
+For a halfspace or uniformly layered earth, the tippers are zero, meaning that no information is available.
+Therefore, ZTEM data are only sensitive to 3D structures.